Tagged VLAN tutorial for idiots?

 I have set this up successfully on the RUTX50 i.e: dual Wifi SSID and dual subnets with firewall rules to keep traffic and devices secure.
 I can also create dual SSIDs and Interfaces on the RUT950s … but where I am struggling is Tagged VLAN setup which I get the concepts but can’t quite wrap my head around the options in RutOS to get it working.

 If anyone has a Teltonika tutorial link aimed at morons such as myself, please post here.
-I’ve been watching these OpenWRT videos, which conceptually make sense, but I’m failing to translate the instructions into RutOS setting changes: extend a guest wifi on second access point with OpenWrt using VLANs - YouTube
+I’ve been watching these OpenWRT videos, which conceptually make sense, but I’m failing to translate the instructions into RutOS setting changes: https://youtu.be/4t_S2oWsBpE

 Thanks!